Skip to main content

 Catheter-associated urinary tract infections (CAUTIs) are urinary tract infections that may be caused or aggravated by the use of urethral catheters.

-CAUTIs are the most common type of nosocomial infections in both hospitals and nursing homes.
-This is because hospitals and nursing homes often use Foley catheters (indwelling urethral catheters) for their patients.
+CAUTIs are the most common type of nosocomial infection in both hospitals and nursing homes.
+Hospitals and nursing homes often use Foley catheters (indwelling urethral catheters) for their patients.

 While both catheter types drain the bladder through the urethra, there are some key differences.
 Intermittent catheters are sterile tubes that are inserted regularly to drain urine, then removed and thrown away.
 Foley catheters are inserted similarly but held in place by an inflatable balloon for long periods of time.
 Because Foley catheters stay in place, bacteria easily multiply and spread, which can also cause bladder infections or even kidney infections if left untreated.
 In other words, Foley catheters, also known as indwelling urethral catheters, are a risk factor for developing a CAUTI.